Python Turtle - Lesson 5¶

 In this course, the exercises are the make component of the PRIMM model.
 So work through the following exercises and make your own code.

-Download lesson_5_ex_1.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_5_ex_1.py file and save it in your lesson folder.

 1# Amy's security guard program